BuzzingPixelFabricator/buzzing-pixel-fabricator/readme.md

 ## Setting and getting FAB vars

-FAB uses a global storage object and there are methods for getting and settings them:
+FAB uses a global storage object and there are methods for getting and setting those vars:

 ### `FAB.$set('myVar', 'myVal')`